microsoft/terminal/doc/specs/#6049 - Font config objects.md

 ## Further implementation details

 Currently, the `DxRenderer` is given a desired font and it creates a text layout for the default case and a separate text layout for the italic case.
 To support font configuration objects, the `DxRenderer` will need to be updated to be able to receive a collection of desired fonts, and it will create a separate text layout for each desired font.
 These text layouts will then be obtained by the renderer when needed, as it already does for the italic case.

+To have the renderer behave in the default manner (i.e. the manner it does currently) for a particular font type (bold/italic), a null font configuration object should be passed in.

 ## Capabilities